 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Rachell W. in Kansas City, KS:
+Today’s workflow comes from reader Sam S. in New York, NY:

 How do you use AI?
 Tell us here.